Kantian and Neo-Kantian First Principles for Physical and Metaphysical Cognition

-Even before Hegel's death in 1831, the idea, traditional since the ancient Greeks, that philosophical speculation could furnish a general model for scientific thought had been waning in the Germanic world.\footnote{I say `Germanic world' rather than Germany so as to include those in surrounding nations, in particular Denmark, who were influenced by German thinkers of the period; see, for example, \citet[][]{stewart2007}.} What were seen as the excesses of the romantic and idealist movements, combined with the rapid growth and manifest success of empirical science, had brought philosophy into disrepute.
+Even before Hegel's death in 1831, the idea, traditional since the ancient Greeks, that philosophical speculation could furnish a general model for scientific thought had been waning in the Germanic world.
+What were seen as the excesses of the romantic and idealist movements, combined with the rapid growth and manifest success of empirical science, had brought philosophy into disrepute.
 Some---the so-called `vulgar materialists'---went so far as to call for philosophy to essentially identify itself with empirical science (\citealt[ch.
 3]{schnadelbach1984}; \citealt[pp. 182-188]{beiser2014}).
-Mid-nineteenth century neo-Kantianism arose partly as a reaction to these intellectual currents.
+The neo-Kantian movement of the mid-nineteenth century---itself a revival of an earlier trend of thought contemporaneous with speculative idealism and exemplified by such thinkers as Jakob Friedrich Fries \citep[ch.
+1]{beiser2014}---arose partly as a reaction to these intellectual currents.
 Championed, at first, primarily by natural scientists such as Helmholtz \citep[p.
 103]{schnadelbach1984}, the movement did not, as did speculative idealism, view it as philosophy's task to produce scientific knowledge by pure thought alone.
 Nor did these neo-Kantians, with the vulgar materialists, consider it philosophy's task merely to uncritically catalogue and systematise the results of empirical science.
 Rather, with Kant, they saw it as philosophy's essential, unavoidable, and enduring mission to enquire into the sources of our knowledge and the degree of its justification.\footnote{\emph{... sondern sie beabsichtigte nur, die Quellen unseres Wissens und den Grad seiner Berechtigung zu untersuchen, ein Gesch\"aft, welches immer der Philosophie verbleiben wird, und dem sich kein Zeitalter ungestraft wird entziehen k\"onnen} \citep[p.
 5]{helmholtz1855}.} In other words they, and the philosophers such as Liebmann, Lange, and Cohen who took up their battle call \citep[]{zeman1997}, saw the proper task of philosophy as consisting in the provision of an \emph{epistemological foundation} for science.
 By the close of the nineteenth century, neo-Kantianism exerted a powerful influence on Germanic thought.